-Huron Playschool Cooperative offers three separate programs - Morning, Extended Care and After School.
+Huron Playschool Co-operative offers three separate programs - Morning, Afternoon and After School.
 The Playschool observes the same winter, spring and summer breaks as the Toronto public schools.

-Morning (AM) Program: Full-time registration only (unless spaces remain unfilled by August 15th).
-Monday-Friday (5 days) 9:00-11:45 a.m.
-The AM Program has a maximum of 16 children supervised by one RECE professional teacher assisted by two co-operating parents or caregivers.
-This program is generally attended by children between the ages of 2.5 and 4.
-Early drop off (8:45 a.m.) is available for morning program children for a small additional monthly fee.
+Morning Program: Full-time registration only.
+Monday-Friday 9:00-12 noon.
+The Morning Program has a maximum of 16 children supervised by one RECE professional teacher assisted by two co-operating parents or caregivers.
+This program is attended by children between the ages of 2.5 and 4.
+Early drop off (8:45 a.m.) is available for an additional fee.
 Sessions follow a loose routine that enables children to familiarize themselves with school life.
 Each session includes free play and planned activities, a circle-time with music, storytelling and movement activities, a healthy snack and outdoor play in the local park.

-Extended Care Program: Full-time (5 days/week) or part-time (3 days/week or 2 days/week).
-This program runs from the end of the AM program to 2:45 p.m.
-It is for children enrolled in the morning program, to offer their families the opportunity for a longer childcare day.
-The program is supervised by one RECE professional teacher and a second qualified staff member.
-There are a maximum of 16 children in this program.
-This program includes outdoor play in the local park, supervised lunch (children eat lunches from home), a rest period (or naps for those who need it), and an activity period.
-The program will finish with a group time.
+Afternoon Program: Full-time (5 days/week) or part-time (3 days/week or 2 days/week).
+This program runs from the end of the Morning Program to 3:00 p.m.
+It offers a longer day for children enrolled in the morning program.
+The program is supervised by one RECE professional teacher and a second staff member or a parent.
+There are a maximum of 8 children in this program.
+This program includes outdoor play in the local park, supervised lunch (children eat lunches from home), a rest period (or naps for those who need it), and planned activities and free play.

+Children may be enrolled in any two programs (but not three).
 In all programs children are encouraged to care for each other and their environment, play cooperatively, develop their independence, and communicate their needs and interests.
-Programs are enhanced by regular visits and excursions.
-This includes a weekly movement and music class in the morning program, and visits from science educators, animal handlers and others.
+Programs are enhanced by regular visits and excursions, including a weekly movement and music class in the morning program, and visits from science educators, animal handlers and others.
 Regular field trips include outings to libraries, museums, parks and special events.

 A typical Session